Holiday Real Estate: Do's and Don'ts of Selling a Home this Holiday Season

 Holiday Bonus: Extra Incentives for End-of-Year Buyers

 What follows the holiday season?
 Tax season.
-This is a bonus reason for cheer for November and December homebuyers.
-Make sure your potential buyers know that a home purchase in winter can mean qualifying for some major tax breaks that a spring or summer purchase wouldn’t afford.
+This is a bonus reason of cheer for November and December home buyers.
+Make sure your potential buyers know that a home purchase in winter can mean qualifying for some major tax breaks that a spring or summer purchase wouldn't afford.
 Benefits can include home-purchasing deductions for points, interest, and property taxes.

-That’s not all.
-Certain buyers who sold their previous home in summer can benefit as well.
+That's not all.
+Certain buyers who sold their previous home in summer can benefit as well from the holiday real estate season.
 Closing on a home purchase in winter means no need for reporting on capital gains for that previously sold house when April rolls around.
 Talk about Happy Holidays!

 To get the word out, print tax information on holiday-themed handouts at your open houses or including a mention in your posts.